ttrikn/PBDD/README.md

 [ps111] represents --prompt_shape is set to "111" here.
 This parameter shows the number of learnable tokens in each [LRN].We set --prompt_shape to "111" and each [LRN] will contain one learnable token when running.
 It only works and appears in the save path when we use learnable templates (template 1).

 [nf_resnet50] suggests that we use NF-ResNet50 as the visual encoder (default setting) and [lp11] means we set the local pooling scale to 1×1 here.Of course you can try other values to acquire better performance.

+At the same time, we also provide an interface for testing a single sample.
+You can use the method `evaluate_on_demo` in `main.py` and find the pre-trained model from[[pre-trained model]](https://pan.baidu.com/s/1WRL3h5lvmadq_w_peiDvog?pwd=g83e).
+It should be noted that the data storage format needs to be consistent with the training stage.